Skip to main content

 Fix a wrong mapping

-4. Correct the factor
+2. Correct the ingredient, packaging levels, or factor

 Review unmapped products

-1. Open the receiving preview
+1. Open the receiving flow for the order

-2. Check products marked as unmapped
+2. Items marked as unmapped cannot be transferred to inventory

-5. Continue receiving the order
+5. Continue receiving

 Common problems